-Visiting Perugia on the drive from Rome to Florence requires you to go around your nose to get to your face, so to speak, but if you’re excited to be charmed by the capital of Umbria, Perugia is worth the detour!
+Visiting Perugia on the drive from Rome to Florence requires you to go around your nose to get to your face, so to speak, but Perugia can be worth the detour!

 St. Francis was the founder of the Franciscan Order–a name you’ll see pop up a lot in Italy–and is also one of the patron saints of the country.

 In Assisi, you can tour the impressive Basilica of St. Francis while learning about the life and history of the saint.